AhmadSabbirChowdhury/Microsoft-AdventureWorks-Database-Analysis-Visualization-with-PowerBI/README.md

 ##### Note: *The PowerBI online publishing link isn't available right now because of subscription issues.
-I'll add that online link soon, so anyone can open it, interact with it.*
+I'll add that online link soon, so anyone can open it and interact with it as the whole thing is very dynamic.*